Toolset allows you to display Dynamic Sources, like custom fields, inside any text blocks including headings, buttons, and more.

 Toolset Inline Field button in the Genesis Testimonial block’s dialog

-You can change the format of certain types of custom fields, like date-based ones, by clicking on them.
+You can change the format of certain types of custom fields (dates, taxonomies and excerpts), by clicking on them.

 If at any time, you want to select another field for the inserted inline field, simply click on it and use the dropdowns.